This dictionary covers graphic design, prepress and print terminology

-In inkjet printing puddling or coalescence is an image defect which causes images to appear blotchy or ‘puddled’, resulting in non-uniformity in solid fill areas.
+In inkjet printing puddling or coalescence is an image defect that causes images to appear blotchy or ‘puddled’, resulting in non-uniformity in solid fill areas.

 pull for position

 A guide sheet for the positioning of type, blocks, etc.

 A quotation, extracted from the text and printed in larger type in the column, often blocked off with horizontal rules or on a tinted background.